Credit unions in the United States: History

 St. Mary's Bank of Manchester, New Hampshire, holds the distinction as the first credit union in the United States.
 Assisted by a personal visit from Canadian credit union pioneer Alphonse Desjardins, St. Mary's Cooperative Credit Association was founded by French-speaking immigrants to Manchester from the Maritime Provinces of Canada on November 24, 1908.
 As the leader of St. Marie's church, Monsignor Pierre Hevey was instrumental in establishing this credit union.
 Attorney Joseph Boivin managed the credit union, as a volunteer, out of his home in the evenings.
 America's Credit Union Museum now occupies the location of Boivin's home, where St. Mary's Bank first operated.

 Pierre Jay, a central banker and Edward Filene, a Bostonian merchant and philanthropist, were instrumental in establishing enabling legislation in Massachusetts in 1908.

 Filene's philanthropy, combined with the practical implementation efforts of his associate Roy Bergengren were critical to the emergence of credit unions across the United States.
 Unlike the credit unions of Germany or Quebec, most credit unions in the US emerged from an employer-based bond of association.
 In addition to the traditional information and enforcement advantages resulting from the fact that members shared the same workplace, the employer-based bond permitted credit unions to use future paychecks as collateral.

 The Credit Union National Extension Bureau, the forerunner of the Credit Union National Association, was formed as a confederation of state leagues at a meeting in Estes Park, Colorado, in 1934.
 Attendees at the meeting included Dora Maxwell who would go on to help establish hundreds of credit unions and programs for the poor in her lifetime and Louise McCarren Herring, whose work to form credit unions and ensure their safe operation earned the title of "Mother of Credit Unions" in the United States.

 The number of credit unions reached their peak in 1969 with 23,866 institutions and total assets of $16 billion.

 A museum on the history of credit unions, America's Credit Union Museum, is located in Manchester, New Hampshire.
 It opened in 2002.

+In 2025, the Republican-led Congress began to seriously consider removing the federal tax-exempt status of credit unions to make cuts to the federal budget.
+The initial One Big Beautiful Bill Act, which would have included the provision, passed the House of Representatives without including an attempt to alter or eliminate the tax-exempt status.
+This provision was however excised in the bill's revised and then passed form.